angrysky56/gemini_picturebook_generator/README.md

    echo "GOOGLE_API_KEY=$GOOGLE_API_KEY" > .env
    ```

-The web interface will open in your browser at `http://localhost:8080`

 ### 💻 Simple Use via Command Line- Working!!!
 3 questions will be asked- "Story idea, how many images, and proceed?".